-- 4. Ends, Ways, and Means.
-Achievement of U.S. strategic objectives, at acceptable risk, requires maintaining the appropriate balance between ends, ways, and means.
-Civilian-military dialogue provides the vehicle to conduct periodic policy and strategy analysis through recursive discourse between the President, Secretary, Chairman, interagency and Service-level leadership, and CCDR's responsible for directed campaigns, plans, activities, and operations.
-The goal of this dialogue is to achieve and maintain a shared understanding of: - a.
-Strategic and operational context. - b.
-Potential or emerging challenges to U.S. national interests.
+4. Ends, Ways, and Means.
+The U.S. government achieves strategic objectives, at acceptable risk by maintaining the appropriate balance between ends, ways, and means.
+Policy and strategy analysis is conducted by reoccurring and continuous civilian-military dialogue among the President, SecDef, CJCS, interagency and Service-level leadership, and CCDR's responsible for directed campaign and contingency plans, activities, and operations.
+The goal of this dialogue is to achieve and maintain a shared understanding of: